-Rent expense was approximately \$125,000 for the year ended September 30, 2016.
+Operating leases - Bridgeway leases office space in Arizona for its headquarters and various satellite offices and leases certain equipment.
+These operating lease agreements expire at various dates through December 2028.
 Effective January 1, 2016, rent expense for leases entered into by Bridgeway is covered by CMC through the management agreement (see Note 6).